 Let’s start with Remy, the soul and spirit animal of our blog.
 Remy is my dachshund or wiener dog if you will.
 He’s the leader of our wolf pack (so he thinks anyway).
 Keeping to himself is not how he rolls.
 Licking faces and taking treats is his game.
 When you come over, beware of his big bark and his precious curled up cuddles.

 Waylon, is Chas’ pup.
 We found her last summer in California, abandoned in a reservation.
 She was covered in ticks, starved and scared.
 I didn’t really give Chas a choice when I brought her home.
 As soon as he saw this innocent little puppy he loved her with all his heart.
 Chas had always wanted a dog of his own and now that he does he couldn’t be happier.
 Name choices were slim… it was between Merle, Willy, and Waylon…smh.
 I tried my best to give her the girliest name out of the options provided.
 She’s super smart and sensitive, she’d do anything for us and her big little brother.

-Chas is my handsome fiancé.
+Chas is my handsome hubby.
 Currently he is working as a car salesman.
 Never did he think this would be the job for him but little did we know, he rocks at it.
 In high school Chas began recording music with his friends just for fun.
 In college where we met, he put out a couple records of his own.
 We met our freshman year of college.
 He lived across the hall from me in the dorms.
 It didn’t take long for us to fall head-over-heels for each other.
 Chas tends to keep to himself, he’s a hard shell to crack (don’t ask me how I did it.)
-Once you get to know him he’s very easygoing, loves to drink some smooth whiskey, listen to classic country, and be the long-haired california-cowboy-mountain-man he’s always strived to be.
+Once you get to know him he’s very easygoing, loves to drink some smooth whiskey, listen to classic country, and be the long-haired California-cowboy-mountain-man he’s always wanted to be.